OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 Resource names included in a prompt override the defaults.
 So the query `octopus-copilot Show me the state of the latest deployment of the project "My Web App"` will show the details of the project `My Web App` and ignore the default project name.

+Default values can be cleared with the prompt `@octopus-copilot Remove default values`.

 ## Example queries

 The following are example queries you can use to test Octopus Copilot: